"Real Vampires" Revisited

 Real vampires do not necessarily drink blood-in fact, most of them do not.

-Energy Mediums, of course, have no need to do so; it is true that both Sanguinarians and Gwaetgar seldom drink as much blood as often as they should for optimal functioning.
+Energy Mediums, of course, have no need to do so; it is true that both Sanguinarians and True Vampires seldom drink as much blood as often as they should for optimal functioning.
 The reasons for this include lack of sources, self-denial, and unawareness of their true nature and needs.
 I was encountering people who should have been blood-drinkers and were not.

 Blood-drinking and vampirism have been confused to the extent that for the average person, a vampire is defined as something that drinks blood (such as a "vampire bat").
 But when we look beyond casual assumptions to the details of common beliefs, we find something quite different.
 Throughout both folklore and literature, there is an understanding that vampires require energy or life force.